Question Your Expectations of Comfort

 A lot of small actions can significantly reduce the energy load of your home.
 Notice the way air flows through your space.
 Open windows that keep air flow and ventilation high to naturally cool your space, instead of relying on an air conditioner or fan.
 Keeping the blinds closed on southern/western facing windows can also keep your home cooler by preventing the strong sun from these directions from heating your home too much.
 When you feel a little cold while sitting on your couch in the winter, does it make more sense to get up and turn up the heat or to just throw on a blanket or a sweater?
 We all want to be comfortable in our homes and spaces, however, we also have a responsibility to take care of our planet.
 Evaluating what you genuinely need to live in your home can increase the efficiency and reduce the energy load of your home, which helps the environment and your wallet.

-For more information on how to evaluate and change your expectations of comfort, check out these links:
+For more information on how to evaluate and change your expectations of comfort, check out this source:

 Did you take this action?
 Report it!